 Manufacturing pay scales usually come with different pay cycles as well for workers, and this can make payroll administration for manufacturing quite challenging.
-Different pay cycles, varying rate calculation, and the need to break down labor costs against constituent production tasks are all pieces of the administration process that needs to be accounted for.
-To sum it up, manufacturing companies need very flexible payroll software to handle the complexities and factors of payroll.
+Different pay cycles, varying rate calculation, and the need to break down labor costs against constituent production tasks are all pieces of the administration process that need to be accounted for.
+To sum it up, manufacturing companies need flexible payroll software to handle the complexities and factors of payroll.

 Time & Attendance Integration

-Employee Accessibility to Self-Service
+Access to Employee Self-Service

 If you're interested in seeing how a single-source software could change the way your company processes payroll, request a demo below!